MIT Orientation Handout

 Each student enrolling in MIT 295 may be required to have a state background check.
 Instructions regarding this will be covered in the course syllabus.
 In addition, each student will have an $11 fee assessed to their student account for professional liability insurance.

-*If an internship work site is not available, a medical office simulation textbook packet must be purchased from the ECTC Barnes and Nobel Bookstore and completed by the end of the semester.
+*If an internship work site is not available, a MOSS Medical Office Simulation access code must be purchased from the ECTC Barnes and Noble Bookstore and the student will be required to shadow someone in their field of study (e.g. medical coding, medical transcription, medical administrative, etc.) for at least 10 hours.
 (Refer to the MIT 295 course syllabus for more details.)

 - CEHRS (Certified Electronic Health Record Specialist) through NHA (National Healthcareer Association)

-- CMAS (Certified Medical Administrative Specialist) and CMAA (Certified Medical Administrative Assistant) through NHA (National Healthcareer Association)
+- CMAA (Certified Medical Administrative Assistant) through NHA (National Healthcareer Association)

 - CPC (Certified Professional Coder) through the AAPC (American Association of Professional Coders)